1518 (album)

 1518, pronounced ichi-go ichi-e, is the first studio album by the Japanese girl group @onefive.
 It was released in physical form on February 2, 2022, by the record label Amuse Inc. A digital release followed shortly after on February 14, 2022.

 Overview

 The album was titled 1518 because @onefive was formed in the year that all of its four members turned 15 years old, and the album was released in the year that they would be turning 18 years old.
 The title, as is the case with the name of the artist, is also a reference to the concept of ichi-go ichi-e, which the members value.
-The title, track sequence, and visuals of the album were decided by the members of @onefive themselves.
+The title, track sequence, and visuals of the album were decided by the members of @onefive.